markmumba/Quotes/README.md

-# Quotes
+#Quotes
+By Markian Mumba

+#Description
+This application contains quotes that are ment to challenge one's intelectual and integrity

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

 ## Development server